valkey-io/valkey-io.github.io/content/blog/2024-07-07-aws-to-contribute-efficiency-improvements-for-ValKey-8.md

 I/O threads never sleep on `epoll`, and whenever there are pending I/O operations or commands to be executed, `epoll_wait` calls are scheduled to the I/O threads by the main thread.
 In all other cases, the main thread executes the `epoll_wait` with the waiting time as in the original Valkey implementation

+In addition, before executing commands, the main thread performs a new procedure, prefetch-commands-keys, which aims to reduce the number of external memory accesses needed when executing the commands on the main dictionary.
+A detailed explanation of the technique used in that procedure will be described in our next blog
 ### Testing and Availability
 The enhanced performance will be available for testing in the first release candidate of Valkey, scheduled to launch in the coming weeks.